joelchrono12/joelchrono12.ml/_posts/2025-10-16-i-wanna-do-it-but-then-i-dont.md

 Now, some of it is no big deal, I haven't practiced cursive writing in a couple days, I haven't finished Silksong yet and it's still waiting for me.

-And sometimes I just can't believe I keep digging myself deeper, I literally just got *Super Mario Galaxy 1+2* for some reason.
+And sometimes I just can't believe I keep digging myself deeper, I literally just got *Super Mario Galaxy 1+2* **and** *Suikoden I+II Remastered* for some reason.
 Why are there so many great games coming soon???

 I can say all I want, it doesn't matter until I take action.
 I'll keep trying even if I fail again, and maybe, eventually, it'll stick.
 Or maybe I should stop considering all this a problem and just embrace the chaos.

 But no, I refuse, I know I'm doing some things wrong, and I'll keep on hitting my head against the wall until something clicks.

-~~*Clicks buy on the Suikoden I and II remasters for Switch*.~~
+~~*Clicks buy on the Dragon Quest I and II HD-2D Remastered for Switch*.~~